 Video Translation API Guide

 Video translation requires a multi-step pipeline: transcribe the original audio, translate the text, generate speech in the target language, and lip sync the new audio to the original video.
-Sync handles the final lipsync step.
+Sync Labs handles the final lipsync step.
 This guide walks through the full pipeline.

 Full Pipeline Walkthrough